The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Results

 An alternative route potentially favouring the transmigration is through adhesion forces enhancing the connectivity between the active droplet and the pillars of the constriction.
+Following microfluidic experiments on transmigration of real cells \cite{bruckner,int_bio}, an adhesive effect could be promoted by functionalizing the pillars with various proteins, such as fibronectin or collagen, while the surrounding area (i.e. the flat walls) would be passivated using chemical repellents.
 This mechanism could i) minimize the bounce back of the droplet, ii) provide the additional interfacial stress necessary to move the droplet forward as in contact with solid surfaces and iii) facilitate substantial morphological deformations under strong confinement.
 Such a strategy draws partial inspiration from that of eukaryotic cells crawling on a solid substrate \cite{safran}, a process in which the anchoring of the actin cytoskeleton to the surface is controlled by the focal adhesions, clusters of membrane proteins continuously assembled at the cell front and disassembled at the rear during the gliding \cite{bray_book}.
 Although our active droplet remains distant from a living cell in many aspects, nonetheless it may provide a model for lamellar cell fragments \cite{frag1,frag2} (deprived of the nucleus) or for biomimetic artificial cells with propensity to self propel \cite{dogic} and capable of crossing micropores with chemically functionalized adhesive surfaces \cite{didar_lab}.